lequytra/GraphRNN/README.md

 ## Generate Dataset

-Our project support creating data set for 4 types of graphs: SBM model, Complete Bipartite, Ladder, and Grid.
-To create a single graph, you can use function in graph_generator.jl.
-To create a new data set for a specific type of graphs, you can use function in data.jl.
-To visualize a graph, you can use function in graph_visualization.jl.
+Our project supports creating data set for 4 types of graphs: SBM model, Complete Bipartite, Ladder, and Grid.
+To create a single graph, you can use function in [graph_generator.jl](https://github.com/lequytra/GraphRNN/blob/master/graph_generator.jl).
+To create a new data set for a specific type of graphs, you can use function in [data.jl](https://github.com/lequytra/GraphRNN/blob/master/data.jl).
+There will be 2 files being generated, the training data and the metadata of those training data.
+User can load these files using two load functions in [data.jl](https://github.com/lequytra/GraphRNN/blob/master/data.jl).
+To visualize a graph, you can use function in [graph_visualization.jl](https://github.com/lequytra/GraphRNN/blob/master/graph_visualization.jl).

 ## Train